equalitie/banjax/README.md

 Sample Attacks:
 ---------------
-* If the bot always requesting "http://host.com/vmon" you can use the first rule.
+* If the bot net is alway requesting "http://host.com/vmon" you can use the first rule.
-* If a bot requesting pages with rate of higher than 100 request per minute and you want to ban any IP with higher requests than that use the second rule.
+* If a bot is requesting pages with rate of higher than 100 request per minute and you want to ban any IP with higher requests than that use the second rule.

 ---------------
     regex_banner :